Spin Coater Model KW-4A, Two Stage Spinning, 110/60 Hz Operation, CE Certified

-SPI Supplies is pleased to offer the Model KW-4A spin coater.
-It is economically price, compact and easy to use.
+The Model KW-4A spin coater is economically price, compact and easy to use.
 The unit is optimized to produce precise and uniform depositions of thin films and coatings.
 Its rugged, vibration-free and portable design makes it a versatile tool for any high quality research facility.
 The basic unit comes with a 7" (178 mm) coating well and a lid to fit the coating well.

 Two stage spin process

 This approach allows dispensing at low speeds and homogenizing the coating at high speed.
-The KW-4A spin coater can be used to deposit metal oxide thin films, polymer coatings, and organic thin films on a wide variety of substrates as well as the novel SPI Supplies Silicon Nitride Membrane Windows which are now available in a spin-coatable form, Multi-Frame Arrays.
-The higher the spin speed, the thinner the final spun coating will be.
+The KW-4A spin coater can be used to deposit metal oxide thin films, polymer coatings, and organic thin films on a wide variety of substrates including SPI Supplies Silicon Nitride Membrane Windows, Multi-Frame Arrays.
+The higher the spin speed, the thinner the final spun coating.

 The largest substrate, theoretically, would be a 9" (229 mm) diagonal measurement.
 Normally, the largest standard size chuck for the KW-4A is 6" (152 mm).
 Some space must be allowed between the wall of the bowl and the substrate to avoid splash back, this being the reason for the maximum size being less than the maximum bowl diameter.
 A second reason has to do with the size of the motor and the need for a larger motor for wafer sizes greater than 6".
 If one is working with a very thin wafer, then it can be possible to stretch the unit to its limits and coat an 8" wafer.
 However, one would need a specially fabricated 8" chuck.